solita/solita.github.com/_posts/2014-10-22-publishing-to-maven-central-repository.md

     -P sonatype-oss-release \
     -DaltDeploymentRepository="staging::default::file:staging"

-# upload everything from the "staging" directory into Nexus staging repository
+# upload everything from the "staging" directory into a Nexus staging repository
 mvn nexus-staging:deploy-staged-repository \
     --errors \
     -DrepositoryDirectory=staging \
-    -DstagingDescription="$DESCRIPTION"
+    -DstagingDescription="any description of the release"

 # release the Nexus staging repository (reads repository ID from 'staging/*.properties' under altStagingDirectory, as generated by deploy-staged-repository)
 mvn nexus-staging:release \
     --errors \
     -DaltStagingDirectory=. \
-    -DstagingDescription="$DESCRIPTION"
+    -DstagingDescription="any description of the release"
 ```